la2050/archive/_projects/2015/make-a-book-read-a-book.md

    BookArtsLA is the only book arts organization in the Los Angeles area that provides outreach to the public via classes, lectures, library programs and other public events.
 Other arts organizations bring visual arts programs to schools.
 Our intent is to enhance leaning and literacy via handmade books.
 'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': None
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': No additional costs.
-The program is scalable to the budget.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Start up:
-   1. Managing educator, school meetings and coordination, Interview and selection of teachers, training: $5,040
-   2. Lesson plans, organize materials, prototype lesson plans: $5,840
-   3. Evaluation forms, purchase materials, equip: $5,100
-   4. Social media consultant: $5,760

-   Implementation:
-   1. Two teams of two teachers each: $34,560
-   2. Overhead: $36,000

-   Close-Out:
-   1. Summary of metrics and recommendations: $2,800

-   Contingency: $4,900
-   Total budget: $100,000
 How do you plan to scale the success of your proposal?: >- We are currently focusing on underserved elementary schools in our immediate area.
 This program can be expand by: